Ullswater Steamers copyright Dave Willis

 Glenridding

-You can catch steamers from here - take a look at Ullswater 'Steamers' for timetables
+• You can catch steamers from here - see Ullswater 'Steamers' for timetables.

-You can hire rowing boats and bicycles in the summer from St Patricks Boat Landing.
-You can also get tuition or hire canoes and kayaks from the Sailing Centre in the village.
+• You can hire rowing boats and bicycles in the summer from St Patricks Boat Landing and get tuition or hire canoes from the Sailing Centre in the village.

-There is a selection of shops.
+• There are a selection of shops.
 Pop into our Information Centre next to the car park for gifts, books, maps and lots of local knowledge!

-There are two hotels, bed and breakfast and self catering properties in the village, many that are family and dog-friendly.
+• There are two hotels, B&B and self catering properties in the village, many are family and dog-friendly.
 There is also a campsite, bunkhouse and Youth Hostel.

 Patterdale